Sorbonne Université

 Metaphysica 23 (1): 95-115.
 2022.

 Within the metaphysics of quantity, the debate rages between Absolutism and Comparativism.
 In retrospect, Armstrong appears to be an absolutist, for he claims that magnitudes like being 1 kg in mass are intrinsic properties of particulars, in virtue of which relations like being twice as massive as hold.
-More importantly, his theory is an instance of what I call ‘Radical Absolutism’, for he does not merely argue that relations are grounded in magnitudes, but also tries to explain how they “flow …Read more
+More importantly, his theory is an instance of what I call ‘Radical Absolutism’ (and the only on the market), for he does not merely argue that relations are grounded in magnitudes, but also (an…Read more

 How Particulars Naturally Belong to (Natural) Classes